spatialos/online-services/docs/content/services-packages/overview.md

 You can find out about the Deployment Pool in the [Deployment Pool overview]({{urlRoot}}/content/services-packages/deployment-pool/overview).

+### Analytics Pipeline

+For analytics, you can use the Analytics Pipeline, which acts as a simple endpoint to send JSON analytics events to, which are persisted in a Cloud Storage bucket & ready for downstream analysis.
+See the [Analytics Pipeline documentation]({{urlRoot}}/content/services-packages/analytics-pipeline/overview).

 ## Packages

 Discrete sets of functionality which you can set up as part of a Online Service.